eroltutumlu/speechrecognition/README.md

 This repository contains the samples that demonstrate the Annyang Library for the JavaScript developers.
 These code samples were created in Brackets Ide.
 You will see how to use Firebase Api in Jquery.

-You can enter my website and leave me a message http://www.eroltutumlu.com/speechrecognition/ I'm sure you will say nice things.
+You can enter my website and leave me a message http://www.eroltutumlu.com/speechrecognition/ .
+Plase use Chrome.
+These codes work V8 specification.

+I'm sure you will say nice things.

 # See also